-The timely preparation of the comprehensive annual financial report was made possible by the dedicated service of the entire staff of the Business Office.
-Each member of the Office has our sincere appreciation for the contributions made in the preparation of this report.
+The timely preparation of the comprehensive annual financial report was made possible by the dedicated service of the entire staff of the Business Office and staff of other college offices.
+Each member of the Offices has our sincere appreciation for the contributions made in the preparation of this report.